Anybody out there in the sales department listening in, the air check for e-harmony is being prepared even now.

 William Gardner said he hopes he won't have to take that step, but he expects even more challenges to New Hampshire's tradition of holding the nation's earliest presidential primary.

-The old law required candidates to file for the primary during a three-week period, the previous November.
+The old law required candidates to file for the primary during a three-week period the previous November.

-The uh Democratic Party as they prepare to take over the House, to take over the Senate, to win back the White House.
+So a lot of unity out there, the Democratic Party, as they prepare to take over the House, to take over the Senate, to win back the White House.

-In Los Angeles, the City Council there has passed a rules of decorum.
+In Los Angeles, the city council there has passed a rules of decorum.

 They did this on Tuesday.